-Open format is cool, but if guests are asking for Abba after that dark Marcell Dettman techno banger, you're not doing anyone a favour.
-You're not a jukebox (or a Spotify playlist) - take requests, but police them against your style, taste, and what you think should be played.
+An open-format is cool, but if guests are asking for Abba after that dark Marcell Dettman techno banger, you're not doing anyone a favor.
+You're not a phonograph (or a Spotify playlist) - take requests, but police them against your style, taste, and what you think should be played.

 Do this instead: Instead of collecting requests on wet napkins and trying to remember every drunk leaning over the booth and asking for a tune, create a playlist in your DJ software where you can store these requests.
-This works two ways - it lets you quickly glance at and arrange potential requests, plus if you don't have a tune (or just really don't want to play a particular song), you can just show the person asking for it that you don't have it on your computer.
+This works two ways - it lets you quickly glance at and arrange potential requests, plus if you don't have a tune (or just really don't want to play a particular song), you'll be able to simply show the person requesting it that you just haven't got it on your pc.

-6. Refusing to play your early time slot because nobody's there yet
+6. Refusing to play your early slot as a result of nobody's there nevertheless

-If you've been given an opening set, you've got two jobs: to warm up the floor for when people show up, and to play music when it's just you and the door man so people don't think the staff is on a siesta.
+If you've been given an opening set, you've got two jobs: to warm up the floor for when people show up and to play music when it's just you and the doorman, therefore, folks do not assume the employees are on short sleep.
 This will happen to you many times in your DJ career, whether you've been in the game for a year or 10, so suck it up and don't be a prima donna.

-Do this instead: Get clear on what kind of booking you're getting yourself into.
-If you were promised a headline slot to a packed dancefloor and you're given the 8pm dinner crowd, then obviously you've got a right to lock horns with the promoter.
-Clear communication between you and the events team would lead to less chances of this happening, so keep those e-mails / text messages handy.
+Do this instead: Get clear on what reasonably booking you are obtaining yourself into.
+If you were promised a headline slot to a packed dancefloor and you're given the 8 pm dinner crowd, then obviously you've got a right to lock horns with the promoter.
+Clear communication between you and the events team would lead to fewer chances of this happening, so keep those e-mails/text messages handy.
 Otherwise, why not use the time to test out a few new tunes when there's nobody to hear if they're not as good as you thought they were?